 Our audit processes are continuously reviewed and updated in response to the ever-changing landscape and increasing regulatory scrutiny.
-The investments and efforts we have made to drive audit quality will ensure we continue to solve important problems and build trust in society.
+The investments and efforts we have made to drive audit quality will ensure we continue to solve important problems and build trust in society, and meet the expectations of the stakeholders.

-Daniel Li Assurance Leader

-This Transparency Report is published in accordance with the requirement set forth in Article 45 (5)(e) of the European Union's Directive on Statutory Audit 2006/43/EC.
-We have prepared this Transparency Report, in respect of the financial year ended 30 June 2022, in accordance with the requirements of Article 13 of the EU Regulation No. 537/2014.
+Daniel Li Assurance Leader This Transparency Report is published in accordance with the requirement set forth in Article 45 (5)(e) of the European Union's Directive on Statutory Audit 2006/43/EC.
+We have prepared this Transparency Report, in respect of the financial year ended 30 June 2023, in accordance with the requirements of Article 13 of the EU Regulation No. 537/2014.

-This Transparency Report relates to PricewaterhouseCoopers ("PwC HK" or the "Firm"), a Hong Kong partnership registered to perform financial statement audits.
+This Transparency Report relates to PricewaterhouseCoopers (PwC HK or the Firm), a Hong Kong partnership registered to perform financial statement audits.
 PwC HK is one of a number of entities operating in Hong Kong which is a member of the PwC network.